It's a New Day in Public Health.

 CRC Program Overview

-The Colorectal Cancer Control Program’s purpose is to increase colorectal cancer (CRC) screening rates among a defined target population of persons 50-75 years of age by implementing evidence-based interventions and other strategies in partnership with health systems to institute organized screening programs.
+The Colorectal Cancer Control Program’s purpose is to increase colorectal cancer (CRC) screening rates among persons 45-75 years of age by implementing evidence-based interventions and other strategies in partnership with health systems to institute organized screening programs.

 Evidence Based Interventions (EBIs)